 - keep the shower curtain hanging inside the shower or bath so water doesn’t drip on the floor, and wash the curtain every few weeks

-- keep only a few plants inside.
+- keep only a few plants inside

-White vinegar is a cheap and effective option to kill or clean mould.
-On painted surfaces, thin down the vinegar half and half with water to avoid damaging the paint or other surfaces that might discolour.
-Leave it for a few days to take effect and then wipe off the dead mould with soap and water using a clean cloth.
+White vinegar is a cheap and effective way to clean mould.
+On painted surfaces, dilute the vinegar with water (half and half) to avoid damaging the paint.
+Leave it for a few days then wipe off the dead mould with soap and water using a clean cloth.